Aman-1412/aman-1412.github.io/_posts/2021-08-09-chess-book-recommendations-for-improvement.md

   6. Garry Kasparov – On My Great Predecessors Series
         > Last, but not least, Kasparov's epochal series, devoted to entire chess history.
 The reason we have put it in the last place is its complexity – it is definitely not suited for beginners.
 But we firmly believe every chess player should read these books at least once in his life

-Adult chess improver:
++ Adult chess improver:
   + Recommended books:
-    1. Lev Alburt, “Chess Training Pocket Book: 300 Most Important Positions" - https://amzn.to/2E8nAJe
+    1. Lev Alburt - Chess Training Pocket Book: 300 Most Important Positions
-    2. Lev Alburt, "Chess Training Pocket Book II: 320 Key Positions for players of all levels” - https://amzn.to/3j44XVp
+    2. Lev Alburt - Chess Training Pocket Book II: 320 Key Positions for players of all levels
     3. John Nunn, Learn Chess Tactics
     4. László Polgár - Chess: 5334 Problems, Combinations and Games
     5. Susan Polgár - Chess Tactics for Champions